Tutankhamun's meteoric iron dagger: Metallic beads

 In 2013, a single bead from the Manchester Museum (UK) was photographed, subjected to a scanning electron microscope to reveal the bead's micro-structure and chemistry.
 Also a CT scan (or type of x-ray) of the bead was conducted.
 The results indicated the beads' micro-structures and composition were consistent with that of an iron meteorite that had been worked into a small thin sheet and bent into a tube-shaped bead.
 Hence, "for the first time using modern technology researchers recorded conclusive proof that the earliest known use of iron by Egyptians was from a meteorite."

 Tutankhamun

 Nineteen iron objects were discovered in the tomb of Tutankhamun, including a set of blades which appear very similar to those used in the Egyptian opening of the mouth ceremony (a ritual performed for the benefit of the deceased to enable an afterlife).
 These blades are also intricately linked to iron and stars, being described in temple inventories as composed of iron and were themselves frequently referred to as the stars.

 The other iron objects were wrapped with Tutankhamun's mummy; these include a miniature headrest contained inside the golden death mask, an amulet attached to a golden bracelet and a dagger blade with gold haft.
-All were made by relatively crude methods with the exception of the dagger blade which is clearly expertly produced.

-This suggests that the dagger was probably imported to Egypt perhaps as a royal gift from a neighboring territory (the Amarna letters describe an iron blade gifted to Egypt by a Mitanni king), indicating that at this time Egypt's knowledge and skills of iron production were relatively limited.
-Only further analytical testing can confirm if all of these artifacts are made from meteorite iron but they do appear to suggest that iron was a material used to indicate high status at the time of Tutankhamun's death in approximately 1327 BC.